 Swallow the capsules whole; do not split, chew, or crush them.

 You should wear rubber or latex gloves when you handle the capsules so that your skin does not come into contact with the capsules.
-Wash your hands before and after you touch the bottle or capsules.
+Wash your hands with soap and water before and after you touch the bottle or capsules.
+If hydroxyurea gets into your eyes, immediately flush your eyes with water for at least 15 minutes.
 If the powder from a capsule spills, wipe it up immediately with a damp disposable towel.
 Then place the towel in a closed container, such as a plastic bag and throw it away in a trash can that is out of the reach of children and pets.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.